Circular economy for energy storage theory

 - Worrell and M. Reuter: Handbook of Recycling.
 Elsevier 2014. https://doi.org/10.1016/C2011-0-07046-1

 - Zhang, Jiujun, Zhang, Lei, Liu, Hansan: Electrochemical Technologies for Energy Storage and Conversion.
 Wiley-VCH, 2012.

 - C. Sorrell, S. Sugihara, J. Nowothy: Materials for energy conversion devices.
 Woodhead Publishing Limited, 2005.

 The course is entirely online and can be taken from distance, no requirements for attendance.
 There is no exam.
-The course includes assignment modules with a fixed deadline.
+The course includes assignments in three modules with a fixed deadline (Two weeks/module).